Sincerely, Me

 Oh, what a journey you have ahead of you!
 Right now, you don’t understand the pressure of hitting adolescence, finding your sexuality and figuring out what to do with it.
 Aside from your voice cracking and a bunch of hair growing everywhere, your body and mind will leave the playful spaces of your pre-teen existence and thrust you into a confusing space.
 Where do you stand in the hierarchy of popularity, love, confidence and happiness?
 It’s going to be a rough journey, but I suppose there’s no running from it.

 At the ripe old age of 13, you will come to understand the meaning of sex, but you will find it harder than your peers to navigate the concept of sexuality and where you fit in.
 Still, this is a crucial time in your development.
 Learning confidence and nurturing your mind, body and soul may sound like a thing for the older generation, but no one has taught you that it actually starts now.
 Pay no heed to people labelling you a “fag” before you even know what it means.
 Sex isn’t promised to anyone, and, as in your case, neither is love.
 Is there a coping mechanism for when you see everyone around you graduating to the next level of their lives so seamlessly while you still struggle?
 Therapy?
 You won’t be woke enough to accept that kind of help yet.
 Perhaps a sense of humour?
 It certainly comes easy to you.
 Maybe there’s power in humiliating yourself before you give anyone else a chance to?
 This same sense of humour that you use to put yourself down will be detrimental to your self-growth, and before you know it, you’ll be in your twenties.
 And while everyone around you seems to be finding their true love, you’ll still be joking about how fat you are – not because it’s funny but because it’s what you have constantly been telling yourself.
 How else can you explain the general lack of interest people have in you?

 “Do you understand what self-deprecation means?”
-You may remember Hannah Gadsby asking her audience this question on her now-famous Netflix stand-up special, Nanette.
-“When it comes from somebody who already exists in the margins, it’s not humility, it’s humiliation,” she continues.
-These words became wedged into your memory after you first watched the show on a flight from Delhi to Mumbai last year.
-She saw you through your phone screen, calling you out for your self-deprecating “sense of humour”.
-She was the first person to tell you that you were better than that.
+Comedian Hannah Gadsby will ask her audience this question on her to-be-famous Netflix stand-up special, Nanette.
+“When it comes from somebody who already exists in the margins, it’s not humility.
+It’s humiliation,” she’ll say.
+These words will become wedged into your memory after you first watch the show on a flight from Delhi to Mumbai in 2019.
+Gadsby sees you through your phone screen, calling you out for your self-deprecating “sense of humour”.
+She will be the first person to tell you that you are better than that.

 You will spend most of your adult life being called ugly, corpulent or unattractive, and you will begin to believe that these things may even be true.
 So, every time you meet someone you find attractive, you might feel the need to overcompensate for your looks by joking about how ugly you think you are.
 Why give anyone the chance to think that you live in blissful ignorance of the “league” you are in.
 What right does a “fat”, “ugly”, gay man have to confidence?
 The gays of Grindr will be quick to remind you.
 But you will much rather listen to those who criticise you than those who don’t, and ignore the few who show any interest in you.
 If it weren’t for Gadsby, maybe you would still be living in ignorance of the humiliation you caused yourself under the guise of humility.
 I wish I had the wherewithal to tell you sooner, but hindsight is always 20/20, isn’t it?